 Located between Hamlin Lake and Lake Michigan, Ludington State Park has miles of shoreline along both lakes.
-This hidden gem has a lot to offer from sandy beaches and scenic sand dunes to an iconic lighthouse.
+This beautiful hidden gem in the US has a lot to offer from sandy beaches and scenic sand dunes to an iconic lighthouse.
 There is great wildlife viewing in the park along with the extensive trail system.
 Be sure to check out the history of Big Sable Point Lighthouse while you’re there.

 Address: 8800 M-116, Ludington, MI 49431

 On a hot day, enjoy a swim in the cool, refreshing water of Hamilton Pool.
 Hamilton Pool Preserve is a nature preserve under the federal Balcones Canyonlands Conservation Plan.